BIOL275-MSUM/eda-AWhite3385/README.md

-After acquiring the data for the two states being analyzed I combined the data for Alabama and Minnesota into one table by using the function bind\_rows() (Hadley Wickham et al. 2020). following this I isolated the target data variables by using the
+After acquiring the data for the two states being analyzed I combined the data for Alabama and Minnesota into one table by using the function bind\_rows() (Hadley Wickham et al. 2020). following this I isolated the target data variables within a the plot function &&&.
+After this I

 ## Results